(As of January 2015) To learn more about our Campaign and how you can get involved, email us at email@example.com.

 In that time, we’ve expanded our operation in a cramped basement and scattered offices on the Santa Monica College campus.
 Our award-winning, 135-person team is producing more original programming than ever before, yet our production space is extremely limited and outdated and we have no publicly accessible space to engage our passionate audience.

-KCRW’s Capital Campaign is the first major fundraising initiative in our history, through which we’ll raise $20 million to construct the 35,000-square-foot KCRW Media Center and new programming and cutting-edge technology that serves our growing audience.
+KCRW’s Capital Campaign is the first major fundraising initiative in our history, through which we’ll raise funds to construct the 35,000-square-foot KCRW Media Center and new programming and cutting-edge technology that serves our growing audience.

 - Why do you need to raise money for both the new KCRW Media Center and Programming and Technology?